saltukalakus/auth0-logs-graylog2/README.md

 ## Limitations
 * Last stored log's id is not retrieved from transport, so if you restart the app, it will start from the first available log in Auth0 if `START_FROM_ID` is set as null.
+* Graylog2 Gelf Endpoint should be an HTTP endpoint not a HTTPS.
 * You could use PM2 or Forever packages to run the application in production environments.
 However note that you need to run single instance per your different environment setup.
 This is basically because multiple instances will not cooperate and share the load but will try to push the same logs to the transport.

 ## Usage